quicwg/multipath/draft-ietf-quic-multipath.md

 the ACK frame as well as packet protection as described in the following subsections.

 When multipath is negotiated,
-each Destination Connection ID is linked to a separate packet number space.
+each Path Identifier is linked to a separate packet number space.
-Each CID-specific packet number space starts at packet number 0.
+Each PathID-specific packet number space starts at packet number 0.
 When following the packet number encoding algorithm described in {{Section A.2 of QUIC-TRANSPORT}}, the largest packet number (largest_acked) that has been acknowledged by the peer in this new CID's packet number space is initially set to "None".